-Some of the Bonn train stations to Amsterdam you can start your journey from include Bonn Hbf, Bonn-Bad Godesberg and Bonn-Duisdorf.
-Similarly, some of the arrival train stations in Amsterdam include Amsterdam Centraal, Amsterdam Sloterdijk and Amsterdam Amstel.
+When departing from Bonn, you have various train station options to start your trip from including Bonn Hbf, Bonn-Bad Godesberg and Bonn-Duisdorf.
+When arriving in Amsterdam, you can end your journey in train stations like Amsterdam Centraal, Amsterdam Sloterdijk and Amsterdam Amstel.

 Here are some other resources that might have the information you need